mkhorasani/Streamlit-Authenticator/README.md

 * You may enable two factor authentication for the **register_user**, **forgot_password**, and **forgot_username** widgets for enhanced security.
 * First register to receive a free API key [here](https://streamlitauthenticator.com).
-* Then add your API key to the the authenticator object as **API_KEY** or alternatively add it to the config file as shown in step 3.
+* Then add your API key to the the authenticator object as **api_key** or alternatively add it to the config file as shown in step 3.
 * Finally set the **two_factor_auth** parameter for the widget to True, this will prompt the user to enter a four digit code sent to their email.

 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/graphics/two_factor_authentication.JPG)